pybel/pybel/docs/source/datamodel.rst

 Unqualified Edges
 -----------------

-Unqualified edges are automatically inferred by PyBEL and do not contain citatations or supporting evidence.
+Unqualified edges are automatically inferred by PyBEL and do not contain citations or supporting evidence.

 Variant and Modifications' Parent Relations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~